leslie-sa/fc-globe/README.md

 # fc-globe

+!!
+Webflow pulls only Index02.html, so make changes to that file only.

 To edit the position of the globe:

 1. Find the class named ".globe-w" (This is the main parent wrapper for the globe graphic)